Committees are creations of and totally responsible to the body which creates them.

 Encourages university personnel (faculty, academic staff, students) to initiate institutional research projects which involve the collection, evaluation, and dissemination of facts and figures which will aid in making decisions to help the university fulfill its missions.

-Serves as an advisory and resource body in conjunction with the Office of Sponsored Programs, to assist university personnel in submitting research proposals for projects which request funding.
+Serves as an advisory and resource body in conjunction with the Office of Research and Sponsored Programs, to assist university personnel in submitting research proposals for projects which request funding.

 Recommends research proposals for funding on the state or local level.

 Develops policies and procedures to implement UWS 8 and UWS 21.

 Serves as a consultative body to unclassified employees of UW-Platteville on

 subjects related to UWS 8.

 Minimum of six faculty with representation from each college